cyrraz/plothist/docs/usage/utilities.rst

 Automatic ylabel fontsize
 =========================

 ``set_fitting_ylabel_fontsize(ax)`` is a function that will automatically adjust the fontsize of the ylabel so that it fits in the given sub-plot height.
-It also output the fontsize it used, so you can use it to set the same fontsize for other labels.
+It also outputs the fontsize it used, so you can use it to set the same fontsize for other labels.

 .. code-block:: python